ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 ballerina [-projectroot <path>] run <package>
 ```

-The `<package>` is the name of the package which is the same as the directory name that holds source files.
+The `<package>` is the package name, which is the same as the name of the directory that holds the source files.

 ## Configuring Your Ballerina Runtimes

 ### Ballerina Runtime Configuration Files

-Ballerina runtime can be configured using configuration parameters.
-Configuration parameters are arbitrary key/value pairs with structure.
-The `ballerina/config` package provides an API for sourcing configuration parameters and using them within source code.
-Refer [Config API Documentation](https://stage.ballerina.io/learn/api-docs/ballerina/config.html).
+A Ballerina runtime can be configured using configuration parameters, which are arbitrary key/value pairs with structure.
+The `ballerina/config` package provides an API for sourcing configuration parameters and using them within your source code.
+See [Config API Documentation](https://stage.ballerina.io/learn/api-docs/ballerina/config.html) for details.

 The configuration APIs accept a key and an optional default value.
 If a mapping does not exist for the specified key, the default value is returned as the configuration value.
 The default values of these optional configurations are the default values of the return types of the functions.

 ### Sourcing Parameters Into Ballerina Programs
-Configuration parameters for your programs and apps cna be defined on the CLI, as an environment variable, or from a configuration file, with loading and override precedence in the same order.
+Configuration parameters for your programs and apps can be defined on the CLI, as an environment variable, or from a configuration file, with loading and override precedence in the same order.

-Configuration parameters are arbitrary key/value pairs with structure.
-The `ballerina/config` package provides an API for sourcing configuration parameters and using them within source code.
-[Config API Documentation]([https://stage.ballerina.io/learn/api-docs/ballerina/config.html](https://stage.ballerina.io/learn/api-docs/ballerina/config.html)).

-The configuration APIs accept a key and an optional default value.
-If a mapping does not exist for the specified key, the default value is returned as the configuration value.
-The default values of these optional configurations are the default values of the return types of the functions.

 #### Sourcing CLI Parameters
-Consider following example which reads ballerina config value and print it.
+Consider the following example, which reads a Ballerina config value and prints it.

 ```ballerina
 import ballerina/io;